 Gradually a number of general internal documents have been developed by the Network covering different aspects of counterfeit/illegal medicine testing by OMCLs.
-The position paper An “aide-mémoire” for the testing of suspected illegal and counterfeit medicines, PA/PH/OMCL (06) 81 R6 has been made publicly available in December 2016.
+The position paper An “aide-mémoire” for the testing of suspected illegally traded and falsified medicines, PA/PH/OMCL (06) 81 R8 has been made publicly available in April 2019.

 Market Surveillance Studies on Suspected Illegal Products (MSSIP) within the Network